The Forestry Act

 Article 44

-The said harvester shall choose a mark or seal to identify his forest products.
+The said harvester shall choose a mark or seal to identify their forest products.
 The mark or seal shall be filed with the local government agency, and it shall be used before the forest products are moved out of the forest.

-The said harvester shall choose a mark or seal to identify his forest products.
+The said harvester shall choose a mark or seal to identify their forest products.
 The mark or seal shall be filed with the local government agency, and it shall be used before the forest products are moved out of the forest.

 Article 45